alfred-kc-tang/portfolio-site/README.md

 ## Contributing

-This repository is the author's code for a project of Udacity's Front-end Web Developer Nanodegree.
+This repository is the author's code for a project of Udacity's Front-End Web Developer Nanodegree.

 ## License